globe-and-citizen/Celebrity-Fanalyzer/CONTRIBUTING.md

 ### Create a Pull request

-Once you're done developing your updates, push your changes back to your personal, remote, repo. <user-name>/Celebrity-Fanalyzer.
+Once you're done developing your updates, `git push` your changes back to your personal, remote, repo: <user-name>/Celebrity-Fanalyzer.
-Next, open a pull request to merge your branch into the 'develop' branch of the 'globe-and-citizen/Celebrity-Fanalyzer' repo.
+Next, open a Pull Request to merge your branch into the 'develop' branch of the 'globe-and-citizen/Celebrity-Fanalyzer' repo.
-Respond and engage with the feedback as appropriate.
+Respond and engage with feedback from the team as appropriate.

 ## How to prettify the code